dotkernel/dotkernel-v1/readme.txt

 To install DotKernel, follow the steps below.
 Note: It is important to follow the steps in the exact order below (especially steps 9, 10, 11).

-   1. Download dk.php file to test that your environment meets DotKernel system requirements
+   1. Download dk7.php file to test that your environment meets DotKernel system requirements
    2. Download a copy of DotKernel
    3. Unzip the downloaded package.
 You should have a DotKernel-@VERSION@ directory
    4. Upload the folder content to your web server